libdragon

 Returns

-The actual number of bytes written or a negative value on failure.
+The actual number of bytes written or a negative value on failure (and errno is set).

 ◆ close